Skip to Main Content

 Incan & Colonial Period Expertise

-Specialists in pre-Incan, Incan imperial, Spanish colonial, viceroyalty, and independence-era costume, with deep knowledge of Peru's diverse Indigenous textile traditions from coast to jungle.
+Our designers know pre-Incan, Incan imperial, Spanish colonial, viceroyalty, and independence-era costume well.
+They bring deep knowledge of Peru's many Indigenous textile traditions from coast to jungle.

 On Location